-- Liaise with the member of staff reporting the incident and then, if deemed serious, inform the Deputy Headteacher; Curriculum Design to investigate the threat and establish any necessary immediate action. - Where the alleged threat involves staff misuse, the Headteacher must be informed, - Outcomes of investigation and actions will be reported to the Headteacher.
+- Liaise with the member of staff reporting the incident and then, if deemed serious, inform the Headteacher to consider any necessary immediate action. - Where the alleged threat involves staff misuse, the Headteacher must be informed, - Outcomes of investigation and actions will be reported to the Headteacher.